top of page

 Palazzo Tiglio has been lovingly and painstakingly renovated byt its new owners and decorated with antique furniture and artwork.
 John Werich and family look forward to welcoming you to Palazzo Tiglio and San Pancrazio.

 Palazzo Tiglio is family run.
 Our experienced team are dedicated to make your stay an unforgettable experience.
-We are proud members of Historic Hotels of Europe, Residence d'Epoca and Nest Italy.
+We are proud members of Historic Hotels of Europe, Residence d'Epoca and Historic hotels in Italy.

 logo-black-2020-1-oro.png